mikeludemann/angular-pagination/README.md

 # angular-pagination
-n Angular component library for different pagination
+An Angular component library for different pagination